 Also, First Credit Union is registered with DigiCert, a digital signature company, insuring that when you visit our web site it will be the credit union's web site and not an intruder acting in our name.

-We are receiving reports of phishing emails being sent from what appears to be a NetTeller email address customer _service @cm.netteller.com with the subject line of NetTeller Watch Notice.
+We have received reports of phishing emails being sent from what appears to be a NetTeller email address customer _service @cm.netteller.com with the subject line of NetTeller Watch Notice.
 These are "Phishing emails" trying to get members to click on the embedded NetTeller access link.
-These emails are not coming from NetTeller.
+These emails are not coming from NetTeller nor First Credit Union.
 It's recommended members NOT click on the link but rather delete the email message.

 Protect Your Personal Information